 The first three generations complete their life cycles in the northern regions.
 The fourth generation butterflies attain maturity at the onset of Fall.
 These adults are slightly different from the summer adults; they do not mate rather take to flight to keep warm.
 Monarch butterflies east of the Rocky Mountains migrate to the Oyamel fir trees of Mexico and the ones west of the Rockies migrate to the eucalyptus trees of Pacific Grove and surrounding areas in southern California.
 The fall generation Monarchs hibernate in their warm nesting grounds of Mexico and southern California until the arrival of spring when they wake up to mate and migrate back to the summer homes.
 There they lay eggs and die.

 In spite of the most sincere researching, Monarch butterflies have remained an enigma for humankind.
 We yet do not have any explanation to how these little winged creatures keep revisiting the same trees year after year and that being fourth generation offsprings!

 David Maillie is an alumni of Cornell University and holds numerous patents and awards for his research.
 For more interesting products and useful information like this please visit http://www.mdwholesale.com and http://www.bestskinpeel.com.

 Four Wings And A Prayer

-Documentary about the flight migration of the majestic Monarch Butterfly.
+Watch his amazing documentary about the unique flight migration of the majestic Monarch Butterfly.